dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/BuildOmniaCluster/Authentication.rst

 Centralized authentication on the cluster
 ==========================================

-The security feature allows cluster admin users to set up FreeIPA or OpenLDAP in order to allow or deny user access.
+The security feature allows cluster admin users to set up OpenLDAP in order to allow or deny user access to the cluster.

 .. note:: FreeIPA configuration is not supported on Ubuntu (only supported on RHEL/Rocky Linux).
+OpenLDAP is provided as an alternative for Ubuntu.

 Configuring OpenLDAP security
 _______________________________

 **Pre requisites**

-* Run ``local_repo.yml`` to create offline repositories of FreeIPA or OpenLDAP.
+* Run ``local_repo.yml`` to create offline repositories of OpenLDAP.
 If both were downloaded, ensure that the non-required system is removed from ``input/software_config.json`` before running ``security.yml``.
 For more information, `click here <../../InstallationGuides/LocalRepo/index.html>`_.

 * Enter the following parameters in ``input/security_config.yml``.